howdocom/howdo-slate/source/index.html.md

 Selecting startups to participate in an accelerator isn’t a black and white process.
 Accelerators that have been around for 10+ years admit that it’s messy and imperfect.
 As you can see above, some accelerators prioritize completely different traits.
 That being said, there is much to learn from older accelerators experience.

 ### General Traits
-[WP IMPORT: BLOCKQUOTE] “So we've learned as much as we can about what makes a great company and we try to make our best guess in 10 minutes and we try to learn, sort of, what the characteristics of a founder are.
+> “So we've learned as much as we can about what makes a great company and we try to make our best guess in 10 minutes and we try to learn, sort of, what the characteristics of a founder are.
 Clarity of vision, clarity of explanation, determination, passion.
 Some evidence that they have done something great in the past or they have on this company.”
 (Sam Altman, Interview (31:41))

-[WP IMPORT: BLOCKQUOTE] “We thought when we started Y Combinator that the most important quality would be intelligence.
+> “We thought when we started Y Combinator that the most important quality would be intelligence.
 That's the myth in the Valley.
 And certainly you don't want founders to be stupid.
 But as long as you're over a certain threshold of intelligence, what matters most is determination.”
 (Paul Graham, Essay)
-[WP IMPORT: BLOCKQUOTE] “Sam Altman of Loopt is one of the most successful alumni, so we asked him what question we could put on the Y Combinator application that would help us discover more people like him.
+> “Sam Altman of Loopt is one of the most successful alumni, so we asked him what question we could put on the Y Combinator application that would help us discover more people like him.
 He said to ask about a time when they'd hacked something to their advantage—hacked in the sense of beating the system, not breaking into computers.
 It has become one of the questions we pay most attention to when judging applications.”
 (Paul Graham, Essay)

-[WP IMPORT: BLOCKQUOTE] “The relationship between the founders has to be strong.
+> “The relationship between the founders has to be strong.
 They must genuinely like one another, and work well together.
 Startups do to the relationship between the founders what a dog does to a sock: if it can be pulled apart, it will be.”
 (Paul Graham, Essay)

-[WP IMPORT: BLOCKQUOTE] “Top accelerators have an expressed preference for startup teams rather than individuals.”
+> “Top accelerators have an expressed preference for startup teams rather than individuals.”
 (Sheryl Winston Smith, Thomas J. Hannigan, Research)

 ### Selection Process
-[WP IMPORT: BLOCKQUOTE] “Accelerators devote a significant amount of resources upfront to the recruitment and selection process.
+> “Accelerators devote a significant amount of resources upfront to the recruitment and selection process.
 While 7% of accelerators spend less than a month on recruitment activities, 33% spend between three months and one year on recruitment.
 Most commonly, 60% of the accelerators surveyed spend between one and three months recruiting each new cohort.”
 (Aspen Institute, Report)

-[WP IMPORT: BLOCKQUOTE] “Most accelerators spend between one to three months recruiting each cohort, although some may spend longer on the process.
+> “Most accelerators spend between one to three months recruiting each cohort, although some may spend longer on the process.
 This investment of time is necessary, thanks to the complexity involved in identifying early–stage ideas or ventures with potential.”
 (NESTA, Guide)

-[WP IMPORT: BLOCKQUOTE] “In each stage, experts from outside the programme can interact in the screening process as individual advisors.”
+> “In each stage, experts from outside the programme can interact in the screening process as individual advisors.”
 (NESTA, Guide)

-[WP IMPORT: BLOCKQUOTE] “The use of a selection committee is common practice.
+> “The use of a selection committee is common practice.
 These mostly comprise strategic partners, investors and in some cases even alumni and experts or mentors.
 Interviews can range from an hour–long grilling to a 20–minute informal chat, depending on the information being sought.”
 (NESTA, Guide)

 General selection processes have evolved over the years as accelerators have gained momentum within the startup community.
 As the applications pools reach the thousands, accelerators have begun to use video applications and alumni to manage the sheer volume.
 Some general selection examples can be found below.